Office of the Ombudsman (Hong Kong): 1994 reform

 In response to changes proposed by Governor Chris Patten in 1992 and the limitations of the 1988 Ordinance, a Committee was set up to draft the “Commissioner for Administrative Complaints (Amendment) Ordinance.
 The amended ordinance, gazetted in 1994, incorporated several improvements in the institution of the Ombudsman.

 First, its reach was enhanced to include the potential to investigate a further six statutory bodies, including the Urban Council, Regional Council and Housing Authority.
 Second, the Ombudsman was given the power to publish anonymous investigation reports on issues of public interest, at any time of the year.
 Previously, investigation reports were permitted only within the annual report.
 The changes brought the authority and power enjoyed by the Ombudsman to more or less that of the present day.
-Yet it is still criticised in terms of its confidentiality element in that it limits the capacity of Commissioner to disclose the necessary information and to exercise discretionary power.
+Yet it is still criticised in terms of its confidentiality element in that it limits the capacity of the Commissioner to disclose the necessary information and to exercise discretionary power.
 Third, the Chinese title of the Ombudsman was changed from “Administrative Affairs Ombudsman” to “Ombudsman”.

 The most remarkable change in 1994 was the creation of a direct complaints channel and the abolition of the referral system.
 Citizens could now file complaints directly to the Ombudsman, who therefore handled complaints from receipt to conclusion, a more independent and autonomous process.
-However the expansion of power also magnified the undersupply of resources of the Ombudsman in the pre-transition period.
+However, the expansion of power also magnified the undersupply of resources of the Ombudsman in the pre-transition period.
 The number of complaints rose dramatically, increasing 17-fold compared with 1989 but met with personnel levels that had only tripled.
 Just 90 staff had to deal with 62 departments of approximately 180,000 public servants.
-The Ombudsman responded to the increased load by eliminating the mandatory requirement to prepare a report to the Head of the Department.
-Alternatively, with the consent of the complainant, an investigation could be remitted to the relevant Department, removing the mandatory requirement for investigation.
+The Ombudsman responded to the increased load by eliminating the mandatory requirement to prepare a report to the Head of the department.
+Alternatively, with the consent of the complainant, an investigation could be remitted to the relevant department, removing the mandatory requirement for investigation.